-The inherent advantage a bookmaker holds within a given market.
+The inherent advantage that a bookmaker holds within a given market.

 An added game is a game not part of the normal Las Vegas rotation.
 A bookmaker might choose to offer odds on a contest after a request from a bettor.

-The handle refers to the total volume of bets taken by the book for a specific event or contest.
+The handle refers to the total volume of bets taken by the bookie for a specific event or contest.

 Off the Board